Chart Color Schemes

 Yorke Peninsula - South features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 59.7% of all households, including 15.4% couples with children, 37.8% couples without children, and 6.2% single parent families.
-Non-family households constitute the remaining 40.3%, with lone person households at 38.2% and group households comprising 2.1%.
+Non-family households make up the remaining 40.3%, with lone person households at 38.2% and group households comprising 2.1%.
 The median household size is 2.0 people, which is smaller than the Rest of SA average of 2.1.

 Frequently Asked Questions - Households